oslokommune/okctl/userdocs/src/buildingblocks/cloud.md

 - [Route53](#aws-route53-route53) for DNS
 - [Certificate Manager](#aws-certificate-manager-acm) for issuing SSL/TLS certificates for secure communication
 - [Systems Manager Parameter Store](#aws-systems-manager-amazon-ssm-parameter-store) for storing secrets
+- [RDS Postgresql](https://aws.amazon.com/rds/postgresql/) providing a relational database
+- [Secrets Manager](https://aws.amazon.com/secrets-manager/) for storing rotatable secrets
+- [Cognito](https://aws.amazon.com/cognito/) for authentication and authorisation

+This isn't an exhaustive list of integrations, but gives some idea of the types of services we integrate with.

 ### Amazon Web Services (AWS)

-With `okctl` we use [AWS](https://aws.amazon.com/) as our cloud operator; there is no particular reason for preferring AWS over other cloud vendors, such as [Microsoft Azure](https://azure.microsoft.com/) or [Google Cloud](https://cloud.google.com/).
+With `okctl` we use [AWS](https://aws.amazon.com/) as our cloud operator; there is no particular reason for preferring AWS to other cloud vendors, such as [Microsoft Azure](https://azure.microsoft.com/) or [Google Cloud](https://cloud.google.com/).
 In Oslo kommune, we can use any of these, but there are a number of teams that have greater experience with AWS.

 ### Virtual Private Cloud (VPC)